Table of Contents

 Overactive Bladder (OAB)

-It's an urgent and uncontrollable need to urinate, at times leading to leakage.
+It's an urgent and uncontrollable need to urinate, sometimes leading to leakage.

 Interstitial Cystitis (Bladder Pain Syndrome)